shawnmckinney/py-fortress/README.md

 ___________________________________________________________________________________
 ## SECTION 3.
 Setup using ApacheDS or OpenLDAP Docker Image

-1. Pull the docker image:
+1. Pull the docker image (pick one):

     a. apacheds
     ```